-Walk-ins Welcome Starting Monday, April 12!
-All buildings will be open for browsing the stacks, reading, hold item pickups, computer use, and more.
+Walk-ins welcome!
+All buildings are now open for browsing the stacks, reading, hold item pickups, computer use, and more.

 Anne Arundel County Public Library (AACPL) continues to follow our mission and core values to share resources for knowledge, entertainment and engagement for our community during this time of uncertainty.